At a glance

 The altar and retable (1928)

-The neo-Gothic timber altar with retable (the arched panels attached to the back, but often called a reredos) was made by Stephen Purcell (1899-1976) in Mareeba; it was reported as having just been completed and sent to Malanda in November 1928, and was photographed at this time fully assembled and painted white, on a pallet outside Steve’s workshop (see photos below).
-The retable and baldachin (the tower above the central box, now tabernacle) would have been detached before transport, and this is the only way it could be brought into the church where it was then reassembled.
-We do not know when it actually arrived in Malanda, nor when, where and by whom it was painted in imitation of marble and stone according to the usual style of the time.
-The first photo below was taken when Fr Kevin English MSC (1914-1998), first priest from the parish, celebrated Mass here on 10 August 1941; it shows the altar’s original painted form imitating marble, and it was like this until the 1960s.
-It may have been repainted into its current white with gold trim form in 1969, and was touched up somewhat around 1993 but the job was left finished.
-The construction of the reredos includes space into which art on custom-made frames can be inserted.
+The neo-Gothic timber altar was made by Stephen Purcell (1899-1976) in Mareeba as a copy of the altar there (see the photo by Harriett Brims in the Qld State Archives).
+Our altar was reported in November 1928 as having just been completed and sent to Malanda, and was photographed at this time fully assembled and painted white on a pallet outside Steve’s workshop (see photos below).
+The retable (sometimes called reredos, the panels with 3 arch spaces at the back of the altar) and turret above the tabernacle would have been detached before transport and then reassembled in the church.
+We do not know when it arrived in Malanda, nor when, where and by whom it was painted as imitation marble and stone according to the usual style of the time.
+The next photo (see below) was taken when Fr Kevin English MSC (1914-1998), first priest vocation from the parish, celebrated Mass here on 10 August 1941; it shows the altar’s original painted form imitating marble, and it was like this until it was repainted into its current white with gold trim in 1969.
+It was touched up somewhat around 1993 but the job was left finished.
+The arches in the reredos have a peculiar space that allows art on custom-made frames to be inserted.

 10 August 1941, Fr Kevin English celebrating Mass.